DMT Abuse, Addiction, And Treatment Options

 DMT is not known to be addictive, but people who use the drug can experience psychological dependence.

 DMT abuse is serious and can lead to major physical and mental health disorders and issues.
-Substance abuse treatment can help to stop DMT abuse.
+Substance use disorder treatment can help to stop DMT misuse.

 How DMT Works In The Body